For authors of manuscripts originally submitted before December 31, 2020, please see the 2020 Submission Guidelines.

 Clinical Psychological Science allows for the online publication of two types of supplemental online material (SOM).
 One type, referred to as SOM-R, includes material that has undergone both an initial review (by two members of the editorial team) and an extended review (by external referees).
 The other type, SOM-U, includes unreviewed material, or information that has not been vetted by either the editors or the external referees.
 Neither type of supplemental material will be copyedited or formatted; it will be posted online exactly as submitted.

 Before discussing this distinction, it is important to note that the editors take the adjective “supplemental” seriously.
-Both SOM-R and SOM-U should include the sort of material that enhances the reader’s understanding of an article but is not essential for understanding the article.
+Both SOM-R and SOM-U should include the sort of material that enhances the reader’s understanding of an article but that is not essential for understanding the article.

 One intuitive way to understand the SOM-R/SOM-U distinction is that the SOM-R would be the kind of information that you might include in a rebuttal letter to reviewers who want to see more explanation of methods or supplemental analyses, whereas SOM-U would be the kind of information you might post on your own lab’s website to make available background information or provide stimuli.